top of page

 In third grade, students begin to do service outside of their classroom.
 Students choose a person or a function within the school that they would like to learn more about and spend time each week doing tasks or projects that contribute to the overall wellbeing of the school community.
 This gives third graders a chance to form meaningful relationships with adults outside of their regular teachers while also making a valuable contribution to their bigger community.
 Service work also helps children establish their own developing identity - giving them a chance to explore interests they may not have yet encountered.

+As leaders in our Montessori elementary community, third graders take on mentorship roles with younger students.
 Another way third graders experience service in the school community is that in the second half of the school year, they each get matched with a Preschool “reading buddy” - a younger student that they meet with each week, read books with, and mentor over time.
 The Reading Buddies program asks third graders to be real role models to the younger children and helps reinforce their responsibility to be leaders in the community.
+This cross-age mentorship is a hallmark of Montessori philosophy, where multi-age learning strengthens leadership and empathy.

-The third grade year is framed by two important trips at the beginning and end of the year.
+Experiential learning is an essential component of Montessori elementary education, and our third grade year is intentionally framed by two transformative off-campus experiences at the beginning and end of the year.
 In the fall, third graders take a trip to Boundless Adventures, an outdoor adventure park designed to physically and mentally challenge participants.
 This trip intentionally pushes students out of their comfort zone a bit - on ropes courses, zip lines, and obstacles courses, students need to work through challenges, both individually and as a group.
 One reason Boundless Adventures is a great partner for this experience, is that they, like BHMS, root their programming in the CASEL Social and Emotional Learning Framework.
+These types of challenges support resilience, executive functioning, and collaborative problem-solving - skills that are foundational in the third grade Montessori age range.

 At the end of the year, students travel to The Yard on Governors Island.
 This is another opportunity for students to connect physical exploration with navigating mental challenge, collaboration, and teamwork - all without the direct guidance of adults.